cpske/ISP/django/virtualenv.md

 ## Pipenv

 [Pipenv][pipenv] is a newer package that fixes some virtualenv problems of dependency mismatch, improves the management interface, and has a consistent interface on all OS (including Windows).
-"Under the hood" pipenv using virtualenv for the virtual environment.
+"Under the hood" pipenv uses virtualenv for the virtual environment.

 ---
 ### References